MicheilCathcart/fileFolder/README.md

 I have borrowed a create GUID function and a function that removes the parent property on the NodeModel when exporting to JSON, this is so the JSON can render for display and not fail due to circular dependecies.

-## Gaps in the application

-1. More feedback given to the user when focussing on inputs.

 ## Improvements that could be made

+1. More feedback should be given to the user when focussing on inputs.
+1. Tidy up common CSS elements
+1. Make it responsive
+1. Improve icons to be more in line with the actions